DataBrewery/cubes/doc/introduction.rst

 The *dimension* provides context for facts.
 Is used to:

-* filter queries or reporst
+* filter queries or reports
 * controls scope of aggregation of facts
 * used for ordering or sorting
 * defines master-detail relationship